Fusion with Interbody Cages

 larger incisions are made to allow the surgeon to see where he is operating

 and perform the procedure.
-A laproscopic procedure is performed using much smaller
+A laparoscopic procedure is performed using much smaller

 incisions and using a special TV camera inserted into the abdomen to allow the

 surgeon to see where he is operating and perform the procedure.
-The laproscopic
+The laparoscopic

 approach can be much less damaging to normal tissue and can speed recovery.

-On the other hand, the laproscopic approach is sometimes very difficult to perform
+On the other hand, the laparoscopic approach is sometimes very difficult to perform

 and may not be possible in all cases.